-But first, if you’re not familiar with the term let me explain what a golden customer record is.
+If you are not familiar with the term let me first explain what a golden customer record is.

 Today, your customers are interacting with you across more platforms than ever with their data being stored across multiple system within your business.